How do Super Bowl squares work?

 Many larger dollar pools will change each person’s winning numbers from quarter to quarter.
 While this does keep things a bit more interesting, it also helps prevent one person from winning multiple times if there is a scoreless quarter.
 The board would probably look something like this:

-Some pools where the numbers are different as the games goes on will also add “Halftime” and “Final” as winning possibilities.
+Some pools where the numbers are different as the games go on will also add “Halftime” and “Final” as winning possibilities.

 The winning number combination will be the same for both “2nd quarter” and “Halftime”, but the payout will be different.
 The “Halftime” and “Final” winner will almost always receive a much higher payout than “2nd Quarter” and “4th Quarter”, respectively.
 For pools like this, “Final” is usually the grand prize.